m-rk/jira-tamper/README.md

 # JIRA tamper

-A few simple [Tampermonkey](https://tampermonkey.net/) and [Stylish](https://userstyles.org/) userscripts to tweak [JIRA](https://www.atlassian.com/software/jira) display and operation.
+A few simple [Tampermonkey](https://tampermonkey.net/) userscripts to tweak [JIRA](https://www.atlassian.com/software/jira) display and operation.
 They install in any good browser, but you'll get the best experience by:

 1. Installing [Tampermonkey](https://tampermonkey.net/) to manage userscripts
 2. Then just browse to a raw *.user.js file as linked below